dotnet/docs-maui/docs/fundamentals/gestures/tap.md

 image.GestureRecognizers.Add(tapGestureRecognizer);
 ```

-By default the `Image` will respond to single taps.
+By default the <xref:Microsoft.Maui.Controls.Image> will respond to single taps.
 When the `NumberOfTapsRequired` property is set to greater than one, the event handler will only be executed if the taps occur within a set period of time.
 If the second (or subsequent) taps don't occur within that period, they're effectively ignored.

 ::: moniker range=">=net-maui-7.0"